Trai Turner

-High school career
+Early life

 Turner attended St. Augustine High School in New Orleans, Louisiana.
 He played offensive tackle for their football team, helping St. Augustine average over 300 yards rushing a game.

 College career

 Turner attended Louisiana State University (LSU) from 2011 to 2013.
 After redshirting as a freshman in 2011, he played in 12 games and made seven starts as a redshirt freshman.
 He made his first start at right guard in a win over number 3 ranked South Carolina.
-In 559 snaps, Turner finished 2nd on the team with 51 pancake blocks.
+In 559 snaps, Turner finished second on the team with 51 pancake blocks.
 LSU had a 100-yard rusher from four of the seven games in which Turner started.
 In his redshirt sophomore year, Turner started and played in all 13 games.

 In his final collegiate game at the 2014 Outback Bowl, Turner registered a season-high 10 pancake blocks and helped pave the way for 220 rushing yards against Iowa in a win.
 For his career, Turner played a total of 1,416 snaps with 115 pancake blocks.
-He opted to forgo final two years of eligibility at LSU and entered into the 2014 NFL Draft after his sophomore season.
+He opted to forgo final two years of eligibility at LSU and entered into the 2014 NFL draft after his sophomore season.